dokyun-kim4/rl-pusher/README.md

 Given a dataset $\mathcal{D}$ that contains expert demonstrations $\(s_i, a_i\)_{i=1}^N$ where $N = \text{number of episodes}$, we want to find a policy $\pi^{\theta}$ that mimics the expert's policy. $\pi^{\theta}$ maps states ($S$) to actions ($A$), and is parameterized by $\theta$.

 The goal of the behavior cloning network is to minimize the difference between the policy's action $(\pi^\theta(s_i))$ and expert action ($a_i$).
-Since the action space of Pusher is continous, the loss function can be defined using the Mean Squared Error loss.
+Since the action space of Pusher is continuous, the loss function can be defined using the Mean Squared Error loss.

 $$\mathcal{L}(\theta) = \frac{1}{N}\sum_{i=1}^N \left\Vert \pi^\theta(s_i) - a_i \right\Vert^2$$